ruandersMSFT/Compliance/compliance/assurance/assurance-encryption-for-microsoft-365-services.md

 - M365-security-compliance
 - Strat_O365_Enterprise
 - SPO_Content

-description: "Summary: A description of encryption for Skype, OneDrive, SharePoint, Microsoft Teams, and Exchange Online."

 ---

 # Encryption for Skype for Business, OneDrive for Business, SharePoint Online, Microsoft Teams, and Exchange Online